 Geologic sections were developed using the topographical map along with data collected during the field exploration.
-A worst case slope stability model of the hillside was created in cross section view by assigning mechanical properties (strength, density, moisture) to the soils layers in the geologic section.
+A worst case slope stability model of the hillside was created in cross section view by assigning mechanical properties (strength, density, moisture) to the soil layers in the geologic section.
 The slope stability analysis was completed with the aid of the computer software program SLOPE/W by GEOSLOPE.
 A double check of the inputs for the model was completed by back calculating the landslide that already occurred under wet winter conditions without the influence of seismic shaking.

 The preliminary results of the analysis were presented to the representatives of the SLVWD.
 In brief a broad soil mass has disconnected from the hillside from the head scarp down to Hessey Creek.
 The disconnected soil mass is unstable under wet winter conditions without seismic shaking and will continue to reactivate overtime and creep downslope.
-Although the entire disconnected soil mass could be stabilized, it would be more practical to stabilize just the soil mass starting from the outboard side of Madrone Road upslope to the head scarp.
+The entire disconnected soil mass will be stabilized from the head scarp down to Hessey Creek.

-HKA recommends unloading the soil mass by removing the upper 5 (+/-) feet of soil starting just below Madrone Road up to the head scarp.
-The soil mass from Madrone Road up to the head scarp should be stabilized using two rows of buried secant piles.
-The lower row of secant piles would be constructed along the outboard side of Madrone Road and is estimated to be 200 feet long by as much as 55 feet deep.
-The upper row of secant piles is recommended to be constructed on the hillside approximately half way up to the head scarp from Madrone Road.
+HKA recommends unloading the soil mass by removing the upper 5 (+/-) feet of soil starting below Madrone Road up to the head scarp.
+The soil mass starting from Hessey Creek up to the head scarp should be stabilized using three rows of buried secant piles or two rows of buried secant walls with a culvert fill slope buttressing the toe.
+The upper row of secant piles is recommended to be constructed on the hillside approximately halfway up to the head scarp from Madrone Road.
 The upper row is estimated to be 150 feet long by as much as 40 feet deep.
-To rebuild and secure the severely damaged portion of the upper access road where the soil mass dislodged from the head scarp an engineered fill slope is recommended to be constructed from the upper row of secant piles up to the inboard side of the damaged upper road.
+The middle row of secant piles would be constructed along the outboard side of Madrone Road and is estimated to be 200 feet long by as much as 55 feet deep.
+The lower row of secant piles is recommended to be constructed approximately 20 feet from Hessey Creek and along portions of the existing dirt path.
+The lower secant row is estimated to be 225 feet long and 50 feet deep.
+To rebuild and secure the severely damaged portion of the upper access road where the soil mass dislodged from the head scarp, an engineered fill slope is recommended to be constructed from the upper row of secant piles up to the inboard side of the damaged upper road.